Is doxing a printing press crime?

 The analytical distinction made by the Court is interesting.
 The Court divides the internet post into different parts.

-Nevertheless, the policy impact is clear: online harassment and doxing will not be systematically referred to the cumbersome and expensive Court of Assizes, which in practice often leads to impunity (after all, the correctionalization of printing press crimes is only possible to a limited extent).
-By classifying doxing as common law harassment rather than a printing press crime, the path to the correctional court remains open.
+Nevertheless, the policy impact is clear: it avoids the need to systematically refer online harassment and doxing to the cumbersome and expensive Assize Court, which in practice often leads to impunity (after all, correctionalization of press offenses is constitutionally possible only for racially or xenophobically inspired offenses).
+By qualifying doxing as a common stalking crime and not a printing press crime, the path to correctional court remains open.

 What this specifically means